OsBlaineOra/db-devops-tools/UTPLSQL.md

     1. Check coverage, the coverage should now be at 93.33%.

 ## Test for null in 0 out
+To get coverage for the remaining lines you need to test for a null in returning 0.

 Edit the package spec
 Run the following in your **Cloud Shell(ssh)**
 ```